Strippit FC1000/3 Machine

 Boost-Buck Transformers to get the Correct Servo Voltages.

-4 --- Slow-Down the X & Y Axis Speed.
+4 --- Slow-Down the X & Y Axis Speed!

-FC1000/3 Machines are Very Fast at Up to 3000 Inches per minute, but the Axis are usually Accelerating or Decelerating Hard from this Speed,
+FC1000/3 Machines are Very Fast at Up to 3000 Inches per minute,

 which Greatly Stresses the Servo-Motors, Servo-Drives, Bearings, and Ballscrews.

-The Best way to do this is to Insert a F2 Command in ALL Of Your Part-Programs
+The Best way to do this is to Simply Insert a F2 Command in ALL Of Your Part-Programs

 Example;